-Shawn Mendes Recounts His Awkward Encounter With Prince Harry, Meghan Markle & The Queen
+Shawn Mendes Recounts His Awkward Encounter With Prince Harry, Meghan Markle, And The Queen

 “I’m standing there [in the backstage area] waiting to go on stage and the Queen just walks up next to me,” Shawn recalled to Ellen, admitting that he then stood there in silence after being told not to speak to the British monarch unless she spoke to him first.

-“You’re not allowed to speak to her unless she speaks to you first, so it was like this very… 10 minutes of awkward silence between me and the Queen,” Mendes said of what happened when he was in the Queen’s company, joking that he looked over at her a few times in an attempt to initiate a conversation with her, but she clearly wasn’t interested in actually speaking to him.
+“You’re not allowed to speak to her unless she speaks to you first, so it was like this very… 10 minutes of awkward silence between me and the Queen,” Mendes said of what happened when he was in the queen’s company, joking that he looked over at her a few times in an attempt to initiate a conversation with her, but she clearly wasn’t interested in actually speaking to him.

 “She didn’t look at me at all,” the “There’s Nothing Holding Me Back” singer recently said on The Ellen DeGeneres Show.
 “I looked over a couple of times and I was like, ‘I probably shouldn’t be looking.'”

-And as if that wasn’t awkward enough for the 19-year-old star, Shawn revealed that things then got even more awkward when he was given the chance to meet the Queen’s grandson and his fiancee Meghan Markle.
+And as if that wasn’t awkward enough for the 19-year-old star, Shawn revealed that things then got even more awkward when he was given the chance to meet the queen’s grandson and his fiancee, Meghan Markle.

-Mendes explained on the daytime talk show this week that he attempted to talk to the couple after seeing them in the backstage area – where he was also seen chatting to fellow performer Sting – but his beeline over to the royal couple ended up turning into a loop right back out the door.
+Mendes explained on the daytime talk show this week that he attempted to talk to the couple after seeing them in the backstage area, where he was also seen chatting to fellow performer Sting, but his beeline over to the royal couple ended up turning into a loop right back out the door.

-“I was walking down the halls, and I see them in one room…” Shawn explained of spotting the royal couple backstage at the show.
+“I was walking down the halls, and I see them in one room,” Shawn explained of spotting the royal couple backstage at the show.
 “I walked in with this confidence and the second they kind of felt me coming, I just turned around.
 My body went numb and I was like, ‘I can’t do it, I can’t do it.'”

-Mendes – who recently attended the MET gala with Hailey Baldwin – revealed that instead of introducing himself to them he just turned around and exited the room again without properly meeting either Harry or Meghan, joking that he entered the room and then left it again all “in one flow of motion.”
+Mendes, who recently attended the MET gala with Hailey Baldwin, revealed that instead of introducing himself to them, he just turned around and exited the room again without properly meeting either Harry or Meghan, joking that he entered the room and then left it again all “in one flow of motion.”

-Shawn then admitted to Ellen that he believed the seriously awkward moment blowing his chance to meet Prince Harry and Meghan Markle while attending the Queen’s birthday event in London will be his “biggest regret forever.”
+Shawn then admitted to Ellen that he believed the seriously awkward moment blowing his chance to meet Prince Harry and Meghan Markle while attending the queen’s birthday event in London will be his “biggest regret forever.”

 As reported by iHeartRadio Canada, Mendes previously called being a part of the event a “huge honor” after taking to the stage.